openreachtech/eslint-plugin-openreachtech/documents/rules/en/no-else-if.md

 ### else if causes complex nesting

-* `else if` is the sugar-coated syntax for nesting `if` statements.
+* `else if` is the sugar syntax for nesting `if` statements.
 Using `else if` causes nesting of conditional branches as many times as you use it.

 ### complex nested structures waste the reader's brain resources